4phycs/4phycs.github.io/me.md

 If you like math check the [Mathologer](https://www.youtube.com/channel/UC1_uAIS3r8Vu6JjXWvastJg).

-I like learning languages, like English, Spanish, Japanese and French.
+I like learning languages: English, Spanish, Japanese and French.